lightstep/terraform-provider-lightstep/docs/resources/metric_condition.md

 ---

-# NOTE: this resource will be deprecated in v2+.
+# NOTE: This resource will be deprecated in v2+.
 Use `lightstep_alert` instead.

 # lightstep_metric_condition (Resource)

 Provides a Lightstep Metric Condition.
-This can be used to create and manage Lightstep Metric Conditions that can contain either metric queries or span queries.
+Use this resource to create and manage Lightstep Metric Conditions that can contain either metric queries or span queries.

 ## Example Usage (metric query)